Frequently Asked Questions - Stress Free UC Study

 Am I eligible?

 Employees of UCSF, UCLA, UC Merced, UC Riverside and UC Irvine with access to a computer or smartphone, age 18 years or older may be eligible to participate in this study.
+Find out if you're eligible by going to the home page of your university and taking the eligibility screener.

 How much time will my participation take?